RSS

 The situation in Russia

-2023: Russia begins developing information exchange system with countries in Asia, Middle East, Africa and Latin America to combat money laundering
+In Russia, the development of a system for the exchange of information with countries of Asia, the Middle East, Africa and Latin America began to combat money laundering

 In Russia, the development of an international information exchange system has begun to counter the legalization of illegal income.
 The press service of the Cabinet of Ministers announced this on July 18, 2023.
 Read more here.